moqui/SimpleScreens/document/shipment/Shipment Status Reference.md

 #### Shipped

-The shipment has been picked up by the Carrier or loaded onto a delivery truck.
+The shipment has been scheduled for shipping (with label, tracking code, etc) and optionally picked up by the Carrier or loaded onto a delivery truck.

+If a Shipment Shipped email is configured on the store associated with an order on the Shipment then it will be sent when this status is reached.

 #### Delivered

 The shipment has been delivered to the To party.
 For incoming shipments this denotes the shipment has been fully received.

 For incoming shipments this triggers creating an incoming (payable/purchase) invoice for items not already billed.

+If a Shipment Delivered email is configured on the store associated with an order on the Shipment then it will be sent when this status is reached.

 #### Rejected